Third Anglo-Maratha War: Conflict with the Pindaris

 The Pindaris, who were mostly cavalry armed with spears, came to be known as the Shindeshahi and the Holkarshahi after the patronage they received from the respective Maratha leaders.
-The major Pindari leaders were Chitu, Karim Khan, and Wasil Mohammad and their total strength was estimated at 33,000.
+The major Pindari leaders were Chitu Khan, Karim Khan, and Wasil Mohammad and their total strength was estimated at 33,000.
 The Pindaris frequently raided villages in Central India and it was thought that this region was being rapidly reduced to the condition of a desert because the peasants were unable to support themselves on the land.
 In 1815, 25,000 Pindaris entered the Madras Presidency and destroyed over 300 villages on the Coromandel coast.
 Other Pindari raids on British territory followed in 1816 and 1817 and therefore Francis Rawdon-Hastings wanted the Pindaris extinguished.

 In opposition to what the British forces expected as they entered the region in late 1817, they found that the Pindaris had not devastated the area.
 In fact the British found a super-abundance of food and forage, especially grain, which added immensely to the security of their supplies.
 The Pindaris were attacked, and their homes were surrounded and destroyed.
 General Hislop from the Madras Residency attacked the Pindaris from the south and drove them beyond the Narmada river, where governor-general Francis Rawdon-Hastings was waiting with his army.
 With the principal routes from Central India being occupied by British detachments, the Pindari forces were completely broken up, scattered in the course of a single campaign.
 Being armed only with spears, they made no stand against the regular troops, and even in small bands they were unable to escape the ring of forces drawn around them.

 The Pindari forces proved unable to counter the British and the Pindari chiefs were soon reduced to the condition of hunted outlaws.
 Karim and Chitu had still 23,000 soldiers between them but such a force was no match for the armies that surrounded them.
 In whatever direction they turned they were met by British forces; defeat followed defeat.
 Many fled to the jungles, while others sought refuge in the villages, but were killed without mercy by local villagers who had not forgotten the sufferings inflicted upon them by the Pindaris.
 All the leaders had surrendered before the end of February 1818 and the Pindari system and power was brought to a close.
 They were removed to Gorakhptir where they obtained grants of land for their subsistence.
 Karim Khan became a farmer on the small estate he received beyond the Ganges in Gorakpur.
 Wasil Mohammed attempted to escape, and after he was found Mohammed committed suicide by imbibing poison.
 Chitu, another Pindari warrior, was hunted by John Malcolm from place to place until he had no followers left.
 He vanished into the jungles of Central India in 1819 and was killed by a tiger.